openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 ### Risks and Mitigations

-Users may interpret the `Publish` field in the Infrastructure status as a way to change the publishing status of their clusters at run time, which is not its intention.
+Users may interpret the `InitialPublishingStatus` field in the Infrastructure status as a way to change the publishing status of their clusters at run time, which is not its intention.